ChloeL-E/msp3-trailfinders/README.md

 -   ### Media Images

-- Credits for media images goes to Mr Adam Lowes who kindly offered his own stunning photography in use wihtin this project.
+- Credits for media images goes to Mr Adam Lowes, who kindly offered his own stunning photography in use wihtin this project.

 - The favicon in the browser tab was created using[Favicon](https://favicon.io/logo-generator/) and instruction on implementation from [Dee Mc](https://www.youtube.com/watch?v=W809I-d9xTg&t=8s) and [Geeks for Geeks](https://www.geeksforgeeks.org/how-to-add-authentication-to-your-app-with-flask-login/?ref=previous_article)